Luizbrandt/Luizbrandt/readme.md

 ## :chart_with_upwards_trend: Goals for 2021
 - Become a pro on React and ReactNative
-- Study more about Vue and Vuetify
+- Study more about Vue and Vuetify, Docker, Machine Learning and IOT
-- Build fullstack projects using JavaScript (TypeScript pattern), Vue, React and TypeORM
+- Build fullstack projects using JavaScript (TypeScript + Node.Js), Vue, React and TypeORM

 <br/>